Yelp/sensu_handlers/README.md

 # Yelp sensu\_handlers

-**Note:** These still have a load of Yelp specific code in them at the moment, we're working on making these more generic!

 **Warning:** These handlers are intended for use by Advanced sensu users.
 Do not use them if you are setting up Sensu for the first time.
 Use standard handlers from the [community plugins repo](https://github.com/sensu/sensu-community-plugins/)